Apps to upload photos without losing quality to Facebook

 Facebook's "High Quality" option

-As already specified, This option is only available for albums and has no impact on Facebook's compression algorithms.: even if checked, image compression will always be as high.
-This option solo has effect on maximum accepted dimensions for your photos.
+As previously mentioned, this option is only available in albums and has no impact on Facebook's compression algorithms : even if selected, the image compression will always be the same.
+This option only affects the maximum dimensions accepted for your photos.

 Here is a small table illustrating the impact on the dimensions of uploaded images when the option is not checked: